Monty Python Live at the Hollywood Bowl: Technical and release history

 Monty Python Live at the Hollywood Bowl was shot on videotape on 26–29 September 1980.
 The show was originally recorded on a specially-made analogue high-definition video system called 'Image Vision' (an early HDTV system), provided by Image Transform from Universal City, California which output a 655 line, 24fps video signal.
 The show was edited on videotape and a 35mm negative was produced from the tape for the striking of theatrical prints.

 In Europe, a 1.85:1 widescreen version was released on DVD in 2007.
 In North America, the film is available only as an older lesser-quality full-frame version, as part of a two-disc set titled Monty Python Live, which includes the 1998 retrospective Monty Python Live at Aspen and the first (German) episode of Monty Python's Fliegender Zirkus.
 The movie was also released as part of The Complete Monty Python's Flying Circus 16-Ton Megaset and as part of Almost Everything Ever in One Gloriously Fabulous Ludicrously Definitive Outrageously Luxurious Monty Python Boxset.

+The movie was released in the UK by Handmade Films.